gviligvili/Angular-2-Redux-Webpack-Seed/README.md

 - Configured Hot Module Replacement for Redux.

 The app uses Redux (NgRedux) as data flow.

 I tried to cover as much as many Redux aspects while trying to keep right practice:

-            -Actions
+- Actions
-            -Reducers
+- Reducers
-            -Async
+- Async
-            -Entities (Schemas, Normalize and Denormalize)
+- Entities (Schemas, Normalize and Denormalize).
 - Middlewares and Enhancers
 - Undo Redo History (See counter reducer).
 (Didn't include sagas,
             because seems to me that angular servicers can replace them).

-            ** Each of the above covered with tests, to help you get going.**
+Each of the above covered with tests, to help you get going.

 The app also support HMR With angular2 and redux. (see Functionality section in the app.).

 ------------------------------------------
 **Angular Class 2 Starter kit Documentation**